Somali Airlines: General

 At March 1970, the airline's president was Abdi Mohamed Namus, who employed 120 workers.
 At this time, the fleet consisted of two Cessna 185s, three DC-3s and four Viscount 700s.
 One of these Viscounts (6O-AAJ) experienced an accident while landing at Mogadishu on 6 May 1970.
 The aircraft was on final approach when the crew realised that the flight controls were not responding.
 Control of the aircraft was partly gained by the use of power, but the airframe landed hard, causing the nose gear to collapse.
-Five people perished in the accident, out of 30 occupants on board.
+Five people were killed in the accident, out of 30 occupants on board.
 In early 1974, a contract with Tempair for the provision of a Boeing 720B, to be deployed on the Mogadishu–London route, as well as on flights within Africa and to the Middle East, was signed; the agreement effectively came into being in April 1974.
 In late 1975, two Fokker F27s were acquired.
 In 1976, the company purchased two Boeing 720Bs from American Airlines, the two last ones in service with the American carrier.
 It also ordered a further two Boeing 707s.
 Somali Airlines later became a fully state-owned company in 1977, when the government acquired 49% of the shares held by Alitalia.

 By July 1980, the fleet consisted of two Boeing 707-320Cs, two Boeing 720Bs, two Fokker F27-600s, two DC-3s, one Cessna 402 and one Cessna 180.
 Colonel Mohamoud Gulaid was appointed chairman and CEO during 1983.
 At 1985, the number of employees was 714 and the fleet had reduced to include two Boeing 707-320Cs and two F.27-600s, with routes operated from Berbera and Mogadishu to Abu Dhabi, Cairo, Frankfurt, Jeddah, Nairobi and Rome.
 In February 1987, a new route to Banjul and Conakry was launched, and a firm order for an Airbus A310-300 was placed late that year, with an option for another one; the aircraft was aimed at replacing the 707 fleet on routes to Europe and the Middle East.

+Suspension

-Due to the outbreak of the civil war in the early 1990s, all of the carrier's operations were officially suspended in 1991.
+Due to the outbreak of the civil war all of the carrier's operations were officially suspended in 1991.
 The void created by the collapse of the airline has since been filled by various Somali-owned private carriers, such as Jubba Airways, Daallo Airlines and Puntair.